 In theory, any baptized Catholic male can be elected pope.
 Current law states that he must be an ordained bishop.
 Only cardinals have been elected since the 15th century.

 Thirty-four popes have been members of religious orders.
-They include 17 Benedictines, six Augustinians, five Canons Regular, four Dominicans, four Franciscans, and two Cistercians.
+They include 17 Benedictines, six Augustinians, four Dominicans, four Franciscans, two Cistercians, and one Jesuit: Pope Francis.

 During the transition period, certain limited powers pass to the College of Cardinals.
 Vatican offices suspend activities until a new pope is elected.
 The Particular Congregation deals with the everyday matters of the Church.